isw-kudos/kudos-docs/docs/boards/verse/addin-on-prem.md

 ## Installation in Verse On Premise

-Download Kudos Boards [applications.json file](https://kudosboards.com/widgets/verse/applications-onprem.json) and use it as a localFileProvider, replacing all instances of `kudosboards.com` with your Boards URL.
+Download Huddo Boards [applications.json file](https://boards.huddo.com/widgets/verse/applications-onprem.json) and use it as a localFileProvider, replacing all instances of `boards.huddo.com` with your Boards URL.

 > The information below is an excerpt from
 > [HCL Verse Developers](https://ibmverse.github.io/verse-developer/developers/#registering-an-application-in-ibm-verse)